The Importance of the Resurrection (I Corinthians 15:1-11)

 - There are people who claim the title of “apostle” today.
 Why can there not be modern-day apostles?

 - Is the gospel only about the death, burial, and resurrection of Jesus?
 Why is Paul putting so much emphasis on it?

 The Hope of the Resurrection (I Corinthians 15:12-19)

 Given the importance of the resurrection, Paul finds it puzzling that some in Corinth are claiming that there is no resurrection.
 There are hints that such teachings had spread among some of the churches.
 Paul had to tell the Thessalonians not to grieve for those who had already died (I Thessalonians 4:13-14).
 Hymeneus and Philetus were teaching that the resurrection was already over and done with (II Timothy 2:17-18).

 Paul takes the claim to its logical conclusion.
 If the dead aren’t raised, then Christ, who died, couldn’t have been raised either.
 But without Christ’s resurrection, the preaching of the gospel is meaningless (Acts 2:32; 4:33; Romans 1:4).
-All those witness would have to be liars and there is nothing to believe in.
-Logically a person cannot claim no dead are risen and claim that Christ was risen from the dead at the same time.
+All those witnesses would have to be liars and there is nothing to believe in.
+Logically a person cannot claim the dead are not raised and claim that Christ rose from the dead at the same time.